cdellacqua/exceptnomore/README.md

 # exceptnomore

 Result and Optional types that will make your code exception-proof.

-This library allows you to wrap Promises, async functions and even generic statements that may throw exceptions in objects that will wrap those exceptions for a cleaner code with less try/catches and a better and more explicit Error Handling.
+This library allows you to wrap Promises, async functions and normal functions in objects that will wrap those exceptions for a cleaner code with less try/catches and a better and more explicit Error Handling.

 ## Full documentation:
 * [Result](docs/classes/result.md)